jshortz/SDAIndProjv2.1/UserManual.md

 6. If you want to remove a task, type "REMOVE TASK".
     6a.
 See 4b for a description of how duplicate tasks are handled.
 7. To save and quit, type "SAVE AND QUIT".
     7a.
-This will save your task list to a file.
+This will save your task list and archived list to a file.
     7b.
 Task Manager will then close.

 ### We hope you enjoy using Task Manager!